fc-minecraft/hoc2020-md/rails.md

 ### @hideIteration true
 ### @explicitHints true

-# Lay down some rails.
+# Lay down some rails

 ## Step 1
 Create an easier way to get between both towns by placing minecart rails through the tunnel.